 A Master Bath Retreat

-This glamorous master bath was designed for an empty nester couple who wanted to build their dream home with timeless and beautiful appointments.
+This glamorous master bath was designed for an empty nester couple.
+The pair wanted to build their dream home with timeless and beautiful appointments.
 We got involved in the beginning prior to plans being completed so were able to design the space completely.
-We recommended the square transom windows above the vanities for abundant natural light and added a set of French doors for easy access to a small courtyard we created.
+We recommended the square transom windows above the vanities for abundant natural light.
+Also, a set of French doors added easy access to a small courtyard we created.
 This was to double as a dog run for their beloved pet.
 Note the doggy door near it!

 Design Challenges